All Episodes

 God has given you great gifts.

-And you articulate complicated concepts so eloquently that I'm praying that God uses you and makes your ministry bigger and bigger as you continue to yield to Him.
+And you articulate complicated concepts so eloquently that I'm praying that God uses you and makes your ministry bigger and bigger as you continue to yield to him.

 Thank you.

-Keep um keep looking for those opportunities.
+Keep looking for those opportunities.

-I hope when TPUSA calls, you'll go because you're gonna, man, you're gonna be you're gonna be quite an influence on kids for Christ.
+I hope when TPUSA calls, you'll go because you're going to, man, you're going to be.

 So take that opportunity.